NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Preliminaries

 \subsection{Geometric decomposition of irreducible $3$-manifolds}

-In this paper, we assume all manifolds are connected and oriented, all $3$-manifolds are compact and have empty or tori boundary.
-For any noncompact finite volume hyperbolic manifold $M$, we can add the ideal boundary to the cusps of $M$, which has a Euclidean structure.
+In this paper, we assume all manifolds are connected and oriented, and all $3$-manifolds are compact and have empty or tori boundary.
+For any noncompact finite volume hyperbolic manifold $M$, we truncate $M$ by deleting a horocusp for each cusp end of $M$.
+Then we can consider $M$ as a compact $3$-manifold with tori boundary, and the boundary has an induced Euclidean structure.